-Taking advantage both of Columbia's location in one of the world's major centers for the production and display of modern and contemporary art and of the department's close ties with the Museum of Modern Art, the Whitney Museum of American Art, and other institutions, the program immerses students in the art world of New York City.
-On campus resources, such as those provided by the School of the Arts and Graduate School of Architecture, Planning and Preservation, further enrich the program's multi-faceted and interdisciplinary approach.
-Students learn from and are exposed to a wide-range of contemporary cultural practitioners, including art historians, artists, architects, critics, curators, theorists, designers, and publishers, just as they build community across institutions and disciplines.
+Taking advantage of both Columbia's location and the department's close ties with area museums, galleries, and other cultural institutions (including the Metropolitan Museum, The Museum of Modern Art, the Whitney Museum of American Art, and The Studio Museum in Harlem, among others), the program complements scholarly study with an immersion in the art world of New York City.
+On-campus resources such as those provided by the School of the Arts and Graduate School of Architecture, Planning and Preservation, further enrich the program's multi-faceted and interdisciplinary approach.
+Students learn from and are exposed to a wide range of contemporary cultural practitioners, including art historians, artists, architects, critics, curators, theorists, designers and publishers, just as they build community across institutions and disciplines.

-The MA in Modern Art welcomes applicants who wish to study twentieth- and twenty-first-century art.
-For the free-standing MA in other fields or periods of art and architectural history, please see the MA in Art History.
+The MA in Modern Art welcomes applicants who wish to study 20th- and 21st-century art.
+For the free-standing MA in other fields or periods of art and architectural history, Columbia offers a regular MA in Art History.
 Columbia University also hosts the MA-Paris Exchange Program open to full-time MA students.
-For details about this program and eligibility criteria, please see Resources for MA students.
+For details about this program and eligibility criteria, please see here.

 The resources of the Department of Art History and Archaeology extend beyond the classroom: The Avery Memorial Architecture and Fine Arts Library, the Miriam and Ira D. Wallach Art Gallery, the Buell Center for the Study of American Architecture, and the many museums and art galleries of New York offer an incomparable array of world art on permanent and temporary exhibition.
 The Visual Media Center for Art History provides learning opportunities for graduate students in the area of new imaging and information technologies.
 More information about the Department of Art History and Archaeology is available on the department's website.